-It can be easier said than done when you've got a million and one things to do, but remaining organised and prioritising tasks can help you to cope while maximising your productivity.
-The following tips are intended to help you succeed
+It can be easier said than done when you've got so many things to do, but remaining organised and prioritising tasks can help you to cope while maximising your productivity.
+These tips are intended to help you get through

 1 Create to-do lists